rifandani/portfolio-gatsby/src/data/services/service-3/index.md

 ---
 category: 'services'
-title: 'Back-End'
+title: 'Back-End Engineer'
 icon: 'cubes'
-description: 'Using NodeJS as a Back-End, which is also using Javascript language on the server side, i could built Full-Stack Web App with only Javascript.'
+description: 'Using Node and Express as a Back-End, i could connect to a databases and built Full-Stack Web Application with Javascript or Typecript.
+Sometimes i also combine it with GraphQL Apollo Server.'
 ---